Jack Pierce (oilman)

 John Michael "Jack" Pierce (22 February 1924 – 8 June 1991) was a Canadian oilman.
-Pierce was the president and chairman of Ranger Oil Limited, an oil and gas company based in Calgary, Alberta.
-He is best known for co-leading the 1974 discovery of the 1.2 billion barrel Ninian Oil Field in the North Sea.
-The Pierce Field, located in blocks 23/22a and 23/27a of the North Sea, is named in his honour.
+Pierce was the president and chairman of Ranger Oil, a petroleum exploration and production company based in Calgary.
+He is known best for co-leading the 1974 discovery of the 1.2 billion barrel Ninian Oil Field in the North Sea.
+The Pierce Field, in blocks 23/22a and 23/27a of the North Sea, is named in his honour.

 Biography

-John Michael Pierce was born in Westmount, Quebec on 22 February 1924 to Ashkenazi Jewish parents Richard Moses Pierce (1880 – 1947) and Flora Elizabeth Asch (1891 – 1975).
-Richard Pierce was born in Kaltinėnai, Lithuania, and immigrated with his family to Winnipeg, Manitoba.
-During World War I, he served at the rank of Captain with the 106th Regiment, Winnipeg Light Infantry as a rifle instructor.
+John Michael Pierce was born in Westmount, Quebec on 22 February 1924 to Ashkenazi Jewish parents Richard Moses Pierce (1880–1947) and Flora Elizabeth Asch (1891–1975).
+Richard Pierce was born in Kaltinėnai, Lithuania, and immigrated with his family to Winnipeg.
+When the family arrived in Canada, they anglicised their surname from Poyours to Pierce.
+During World War I, Richard served at the rank of Captain with the 106th Regiment (Winnipeg Light Infantry) as a rifle instructor.
 After the War, Richard settled in Montreal and ran the Pierce Fur Company.
-Flora Pierce was born Flora Ascherenka in Rotterdam, The Netherlands.
+Flora Asch (shortened from Ascherenka) was born in Rotterdam.
 Richard and Flora married in Montreal in 1918.

 Jack graduated from Westmount High School in 1942.
 He had learnt to fly when he was 15, and during World War II he served in the Royal Air Force as a pilot in 45 Group, RAF Ferry Command.
 During 1943 and 1944 Pierce lectured in navigation and meteorology for the McGill University Air Training Corps (UATC).
 Following the War Pierce entered McGill as a student.
 In 1945 he served as the first McGill Veterans' Liaison Officer and as the McGill delegate at the First National Conference of Student Veterans.
 That same year he acted as a witness before the Special House of Commons Committee on Veterans' Affairs.
 In 1948 Pierce graduated Bachelor of Science in geology and economics.

 Pierce's first job out of university was with Sun Oil in Beaumont, Texas.
 He then moved to Tulsa, Oklahoma to work for a small independent oil company.
 In April 1950 Pierce was one of the founders of Ranger Oil Company Limited in Lusk, Wyoming.
 Around 1953 Pierce moved to Calgary and in 1954 became the vice president of West Maygill Gas and Oil Limited.
 West Maygill had been incorporated in Ontario on 21 August 1950 as the Maygill Petroleum Company, and on 13 May 1954 changed its name to West Maygill Gas and Oil Limited.
 In 1955 Pierce assumed the presidency.
 In October 1956 West Maygill purchased controlling stock of Ranger from American Leduc Petroleums Limited of New York.
 Upon the acquisition by Maygill, Pierce was elected a director of Ranger.
 In 1958 Maygill merged with Ranger and on 5 August 1958 became Ranger Oil (Canada) Limited.